The Minimal Flavor Structure from Decomposition of the Fermion Mass Matrix: Introduction

 Starting from the SM fermion mass matrix, it can be decomposed into the production of a real matrix ${\bf M}_0^f$ and left- and right-handed unitary matrix ${\bf F}_{L,R}^f$.
 We show that these matrixes fill different roles in flavor physics. ${\bf M}_0^f$ is completely responsible for fermion mass. ${\bf F}_{L}^f$ provides a complex phase in flavor mixing transformation, which causes a CPV in CKM/PMNS.
 The minimal flavor structure can be realized by parameterizing ${\bf F}_{L,R}^\dag$ and ${\bf M}_0^f$ to address mass hierarchies and flavor mixings.
 Inspired by hierarchal eigenvalues that arise from a flat matrix with nondiagonal corrections, we propose that the family mass hierarchy problem can be resolved by a close-to-flat matrix structure in flavor space.
 The similar structure has also been proposed as a quasi-democratic pattern from discrete symmetry with complicated parameterization \cite{Fritzsch2017CPC,Sogami1998PTP,Fukuura1999PRD}.
 In the close-to-flat matrix, only three real parameters are needed.
 As a byproduct, family universal Yukawa coupling can arise naturally \cite{Shinohara1998PTP,DSDu1993MPLA,Branco1995PLB,Teshima1997PTP}; it determines the sum of a family mass.
 We also study the role of the unitary matrix ${\bf F}_{L,R}^f$ in flavor mixing.
 Because of left-handed weak $SU(2)_L$ symmetry, the CKM only requires left-handed ${\bf F}_L^f$ and is blind to right-handed ${\bf F}_R^f$.
 The minimal parameterization of ${\bf F}_L^f$ requires two independent phases.
 We present that ${\bf F}^f_L$ can be explained as a quantum phase between Yukawa interaction states and weak interaction states.
-This provides a new origin of the CPV and enables us to understand the role of CPV in many interesting issues of particle physics and cosmology \cite{Branco2012RMP}.
+In contrast to complex couplings from Yukawa terms and/or vacuum structure from new physics, the complex superposition coefficients provide a new way to explain the origin of CP violation.
+It enables us to understand the role of CPV in many interesting issues of particle physics and cosmology \cite{Branco2012RMP}.
 We also generalize the minimal flavor structure to the lepton sector with the normal hierarchy Dirac neutrinos.
 All formulas and conclusions can be generalized from quarks to leptons directly.

 The remainder of the paper is organized as follows: in the next section, the SM fermion mass matrixes are decomposed into bi-unitary form.
 The roles and properties of ${\bf M}_0^f$ and ${\bf F}_{L,R}^f$ are analyzed.
 In Sec.
 III, the minimal parameterization of ${\bf M}_0^f$ is proposed and the physical roles of parameters are analyzed.
 All quark and lepton masses are reproduced to fit experimental data.
 In Sec.
 IV, we focus on CPV in flavor mixing.
 Only two phases are involved in ${\bf F}_{L,R}^f$.
 The physical means of these phases are discussed as a quantum superposition effect.
 CKM and PMNS are also reproduced successfully, which proves the validity of the mechanism.
 In Sec.
 V, we discuss a possible new physics model that can generate the minimal flavor structure.
 Finally, a short conclusion and discussion are provided.